macnick/100-days-of-code/log.md

 ## Day 100: June 1, 2018

 **Today's Progress**: #R1D100 I did it!
+100 passed so fast!
 I have so much more to learn.
 I will go for the second round.
 Celebrating the 100th day with a 5kyu kata "Josephus Survivor" #Codewars #100DaysOfCode

 **Thoughts:**